-- 2.1 The Strategy has been renamed to Independent Living Strategy and will set out the vision for Independent Living sites for the next 5 years.
-It will link in with The Council Plan 2021-2026 which has been built on three tiers Environmental and Climate Change, Community Resilience and Wellbeing, and Economy, Recovery and Regeneration.
-Although the Strategy will address housing need, it will also concentrate on independence, health and wellbeing, community and social inclusion now the existing strategy has met a significant number of targets regarding modernisation including accessibility. - 2.2 The amendments to the existing Strategy are proposed as follows: - Current climate and the challenges we are facing such as delivering more for less, homelessness, closure of care homes, low resource for mental health. - Building and sustaining resilience amongst residents i.e., providing allotments to address the cost of living; assisting people to improve ability to adapt positively when faced with adversity.
-Resilience/learning to cope has an important role in recovery from adversity which can also assist with better physical and mental health later in life. - Digitalisation research including digital equipment to assist independence, self-serve etc., - > Future Choice in living environment in collaboration with Modernisation Team. - Green Space versus Car Parks in the longer term including Electric Vehicle (EV) Charging infrastructure. - Downsizing from family homes to Independent Living accommodation benefits/settlements available, in collaboration with Housing Officers - Independent Living HUBS: To continue building strong inclusive communities, access to training for residents and the wider communities, extended partnership working all with a person-centred approach. - Initiate and deliver a comprehensive Housing Information Network within the HUBS, feeding into the wider Independent Living sites and communities that support people to make the choices suitable for their situation.
-At present some information is available but held in different agencies and there is no 'one place' within Stroud District Council to turn to for information that is required regarding housing and care options in and for later life. - 2.3 The delivery plan within the strategy to measure success will focus on quality of life.
-Evidence of retaining and sustaining independence will used.
+- 2.1 The Strategy has been renamed to Independent Living Strategy and sets out the vision for Independent Living sites for the next 5 years.
+It links in with The Council Plan 2021-2026 which has been built on three tiers Environmental and Climate Change, Community Resilience and Wellbeing, and Economy, Recovery and Regeneration.
+The Strategy addresses housing need in addition to concentration on independence, health and wellbeing, community and social inclusion now the previous Strategy has met a number of targets regarding modernisation including accessibility. - 2.2 The additions to the last Strategy including Action Plan include: - ➤ Current climate and the challenges we are facing such as delivering more for less, homelessness, closure of care homes, low resource for mental health. - ➤ Building and sustaining resilience amongst residents, i.e., providing allotments to address cost of living; assisting people to improve ability to adapt positively when faced with adversity.
+Resilience/learning to cope has an important role in recovery from adversity which can also assist with better physical and mental health later in life. - Digitalisation research including digital equipment to assist independence, self-service etc., - Future choice in living environment in collaboration with Modernisation Team. - ➤ Green Space versus Car Parks in the longer term including Electric Vehicle (EV) charging infrastructure. - ➤ Downsizing from family homes to Independent Living accommodation, benefits/settlements available, in collaboration with Housing Officers. - ➤ Independent Living HUBS: To continue building strong inclusive communities, access to training for residents and the wider communities, extended partnership working with a a person-centred approach. - ➤ Initiate and deliver a comprehensive Housing Information Network within the HIBS, feeding into the wider Independent Living sites and communities that support people to make the choices suitable for their situation.
+At present some information is available but held in different agencies and there is no 'one place' within Stroud District Council to turn to for information that is required regarding housing and care options in and for later life. - 2.3 The delivery plan within the strategy to measure success with focus on quality of life.
+Evidence of retaining and sustaining independence will be used.
 Older people are more likely to be dependent on care and health services if interventions are not implemented.
 Partnership working with internal/external agencies and Adult Services will be strengthened to ensure preventative measures are put in place. - 2.4 The action plan will be updated and further developed in accordance with the survey results ensuring it is person centred.